Getting Comfortable With The Basics

 Authy App:

-Authy brings the future of strong authentication to the convenience of all of your devices.
-The Authy app generates secure 2 step verification tokens on your device.
+Authy brings the future of strong authentication to the convenience of all your devices.
+The Authy app generates secure 2-step verification tokens on your device.
 It helps you protect your account from hackers and hijackers by adding layers of security.
 Authy makes it easy to use Two-Factor Authentication on your online accounts using your smartphone.

 Why Authy is the best multi-factor authentication app: